theheking/intro-to-r/content/1_setup_rstudio.md

 > -   Solve mathematical operations in R.
 > -   Organize files and directories for a set of analyses as an R Project.

-# Introducing R and RStudio

 R and RStudio are distinct programs and need separate downloads and installations.

-R is: - An open-source programming language under GPL - Aimed as a statistics and data analysis environment - Adapted to build websites, run simulations, and more - Good general language as it is both object-orientated and functional language
+R is: An open-source programming language under GPL - Aimed as a statistics and data analysis environment - Adapted to build websites, run simulations, and more - Good general language as it is both object-orientated and functional language

-R is the underlying statistical computing environment, but using R alone is not as intuitive.
+R is the underlying statistical computing environment, but while you can use R without RStudio, using R alone is not as intuitive

-RStudio is: - A graphical Integrated Development Environment (IDE) that makes using R much easier and more interactive - Makes developing code in R easier
+RStudio is: A graphical Integrated Development Environment (IDE) that makes using R much easier and more interactive - Makes developing code in R easier

+Note: There are popular alternatives to RStudio such as Visual Studio Code (VS Code)

 # Installation